davedoesdev/mqlobber/README.md

 > Subscribe the connected client to messages.

+Note: If the client is already subscribed to `topic`, this function will do nothing (other than call `cb`).

 **Parameters:**

 - `{String} topic` Which messages the client should receive.
 Message topics are split into words using `.` as the separator.
 You can use `*` to match